wp-plugins/flyzoo/readme.txt

 * **SSL Connection:** automatic chat encryption for HTTPS/SSL based sites

-* **Group Chat:** Full-featured group chats with emoticons, moderation, media content preview.
+* **Group Chat:** Full-featured group chats with emoticons, moderation, media content preview

 * **Embeddable Group chats**: a chat room can be quickly embedded into the page with a shortcode (PRO Plans)